huiga/CSE-214-Projects/README.md

 # HW6 - Hashtables
 Models a library and maps books using a hashtable.
 Program connects XML files to an online databse (http://www3.cs.stonybrook.edu/~cse214/hw/hw6/) and parses it for information about the books.
 # HW7 - Graphs
-Implements a shortest-path algorithm to find the shortest distance between to cities using a modified package of the Google grocoding api.
+Implements a shortest-path algorithm to find the shortest distance between to cities using a modified package of the Google geocoding api.
 Models an airport system with flights and connections to different cities based on the latitude and longitude of the given city.